berkeyvx/practice_c/README.md

 **removeAllCommentsC.c**

 Write a program to remove all comments from a C program.
 Don't forget to handle quoted strings and character constants properly.
 C comments don't nest.

+**htoi.c**

+Write a function htoi(s), which converts a string of hexadecimal digits (including an optional 0x or 0X) into its equivalent integer value.
+ The allowable digits are 0 through 9, a through f, and A through F. Edit "char *hexa = "0xff";" variable at line 12